 crushed or chewed.
 Garlic has been used as an antiseptic, antibacterial, and antifungal

-It does this by boosting the immune system.
+does this by boosting the immune system.

 Garlic is also claimed to fight infections.
 It may also build up strength.
 Garlic

-may also have laxative properties.
+may also have laxative effects.

 Garlic may also help treat these issues:

 Garlic is available fresh or dried in oral capsule form.
-(The enteric-coated capsules
+The enteric-coated capsules

-are easiest for the body to absorb.)
+are easiest for the body to absorb.
 It also comes as an extract and as odorless supplements.

 The quality of commercial forms of garlic varies a lot.

-Be sure to use garlic exactly as directed on the label.
+Use garlic exactly as directed on the label.

 Side effects, toxicity, and interactions